 The injections contain a small amount of lidocaine.
 Lidocaine minimizes any pain or discomfort you may feel during treatment.

-Your doctor may even numb the target area before the procedure if necessary.
-If you have concerns, discuss your options with your doctor before you get down to business.
+Your provider may even numb the target area before the procedure if necessary.
+If you have concerns, discuss your options with your provider before you get down to business.

 Do I Need to Do Something to Prepare for the Treatment?